lawrennd/old_talks/_advds/practical-three.md

 ipynb: false
 ---

-\notes{Tick Session for this Practical is 15th November 2022}
+\notes{Check Session for this Practical is 15th November 2022}